kerryconvery/game-stream-search-public/README.md

 ### How to develop the application
 1. Clone to repository to your local machine
-2. Ensure that you have configured AWS authentication on your local machine
-3. Change the to folder into which the repository was cloned.
+2. Change the to folder into which the repository was cloned.
-4. Install all dependencies `lerna bootstrap`
+3. Install all dependencies `lerna bootstrap`
+4. In the application root folder, create the file .env file containing your AWS credentials as follows:
+     `AWS_ACCESS_KEY_ID=xxxx`
+     `AWS_SECRET_ACCESS_KEY=xxxx`
 5. Start the web service and web server `lerna run start:service --stream`
 6. Start the web client `lerna run start:local`
 7. Navigate your browser to http://localhost:8080
 8. Stop the web service `lerna run stop:service`

+### How to run the service through Visual Studio
+1. Clone to repository to your local machine
+2. Change the to folder into which the repository was cloned.
+3. Install all dependencies `lerna bootstrap`
+4. Ensure that you have configured the AWS credentials using `aws configuration`
+5. Open the service in Visual Studio and run the application
+6. Start the web client `lerna run start:local`
+7. Navigate your browser to http://localhost:8080

 ### Deploy AWS infrastructure needed to support the application
 1. Change to the folder /devops